CTFJournal/ctfjournal.github.io/_posts/2023-03-11-agent-sudo.md

 The content of the file ***"To_agentJ.txt"***

     Dear agent J,

     All these alien like photos are fake!
 Agent R stored the real picture inside your directory.
     Your login password is somehow stored in the fake picture.
-It shouldn't be a problem for you.
+It houldn't be a problem for you.

     From,
     Agent C

 ![img9](/assets/images/agent-sudo/img9.png)